Humbly Homemade

 • Grease a 9-inch or 10-inch round baking pan.
 Preheat the oven to 350°F.

-• In a small bowl, pour boiling water over one cup of pitted dates and add one teaspoon of baking soda.
-Set aside and let the dates soak for 10 to 15 minutes until they've softened.
+• In a small bowl, add one cup of the pitted dates and add one teaspoon of the baking soda.
+Cover with boiling water and set aside and let the dates soak for 10 to 15 minutes until they've softened.

 • Use a blender or food processor to blend the softened dates and the water they were soaked in to form a paste.
 Set aside.